busecolak/kafka-connect-exporter/README.md

 # Kafka Connect JMX Prometheus Exporter

-This repo contains Kafka, Kafka Connect and Prometheus containers.
+This repo contains Kafka, Kafka Connect, Hazelcast and Prometheus containers.
 JMX metrics from Kafka Connect service are exposed with the prometheus jmx exporter.
 Hazelcast built-in JMX Prometheus Agent is also tested for JMX and JMX Hazelcast metrics.

 # Kafka Connect
 Kafka Connect service is configured as FileStream Source Connector using a Kafka base image with the prometheus jmx exporter installed.